will/crystal-pg/README.md

 - numeric/decimal*

 * A note on numeric: In postgres this type has arbitrary percision.
 In this driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.
+If you need true abitrary percision, you can optionally require `pg_ext/big_rational` which adds `#to_big_r`, but requires that you have LibGMP installed.

 ## Connection Pooling